gr0uch/s2/README.md

 - [`parenscript-builder`](https://github.com/gr0uch/parenscript-builder): see instructions
 - [`terser`](https://github.com/terser/terser): `npm i -g terser` to add this executable to `$PATH`

 Need to build the `psbuild` binary from `parenscript-builder` and put it here to compile with `make`.
-I couldn't figure out how to automate including this dependency yet.

 ## Testing